edthedev/edthedev.github.io/slides/btaa.md

 Hacking
 + Is this your private key?
 Okay.
 Let's fix it together.

-+ How do you convince people they need help?
-There's no substitute for breaking into something to get someone's attention.
+  + There's no substitute for breaking into something to get someone's attention.
-+ Proactive solutions all revolve around CI/CD with git.
-+ Refined solutions require experience with IAM, QA, and Static Code Analysis.

 ---